CoEdIT: Text Editing by Task-Specific Instruction Tuning

 \paragraph{Task-Specific Training.} A core contribution of this work is to push the performance of small- (<1B parameters) to medium-sized (1-10B parameters) LLMs for common text editing tasks.
 This drives the need for fine-tuning on task-specific datasets.
 The impact of this task-specific data augmentation for text editing tasks has already been shown in \citet{kim-etal-2022-improving}.
 For this work, we compare our task-specific fine-tuned models against their \textsc{FlanT5} un-tuned counterparts referred to as \textsc{FlanT5-xl} (Table \ref{tab:ablation-results}(b)).
 We see a substantial gap between the two for all datasets and model sizes, thus, confirming prior findings.

 \paragraph{Quality of Instructions.} While we developed with a limited set of task-specific instructional prompts, there has been widespread work on the prompt sensitivity of LLMs, especially with growing model capacity \cite{lu-etal-2022-fantastically}.
 To assess the robustness of \method models on instructional prompts, we train another baseline \textsc{\methodnosp-xl} model with randomized task-specific instructions (henceforth referred to as \textsc{\methodnosp-xl-r}).
-Specifically, we randomized the full training dataset where for a given data point, we replaced the instruction for that task with a randomly chosen instruction from a different task.
+Specifically, the entire training dataset was randomized, where an instruction from one task was replaced randomly by an instruction from another task.
 Table \ref{tab:ablation-results}(c) shows the results for this experiment.
 We observe that while \textsc{\methodnosp-xl-r} achieves scores that are higher than the non-task-specific tuned \textsc{FlanT5-xl} (especially on edit-based metrics such as SARI), it significantly falls behind \textsc{\methodnosp-xl} on those, as well as on the style accuracy metrics such as formality transfer accuracy and paraphrasing semantic similarity.
 This indicates that while the instructional structure of the inputs and task-specific training makes the model learn how to make edits (which drives up the SARI scores), however, the accuracy of those edits suffers since they are trained with the wrong instructions most of the time.
 Overall, the improvements highlight the positive impact of task-specific training, and the gaps in performance highlight the negative impact of lack of proper instruction tuning.